 Part monologue and part consciousness-raiser, This Chair Rocks: How Ageism Warps Our View of Long Life is a 40-minute talk that uses stories and statistics to dispel myth after myth about late life.
 It’s fierce and funny, and it changes the way people envision their futures.
-(Clip here.)
 Let’s Rock This Chair: Say No to Ageism is a shorter and more activism-oriented talk that shows how ageism makes aging in America so much harder than it has to be.
 I also speak about the medicalization of old age, ageism and elder abuse, and the effects of ageism on women’s lives.
+To book me for your event, please contact the Lavin Agency.

 What People Are Saying: